A Statutory Rape Charge Can Ruin Your Reputation And Your Future

 How Is Statutory Rape Defined in Idaho?

 Statutory rape is consensual intercourse with a person under the legal age of consent.
 In Idaho, it is illegal for any person 18 years of age or older to have sexual relations with a minor under 16 years of age, and it is illegal to have sex with a 16- or 17-year-old person if the adult partner is five or more years older than the minor.
 Therefore, the age of consent is determined by the age of the alleged statutory rapist.
 The actions of young people in love can result in the older partner being charged as a child sexual predator.

 Defense Against Statutory Rape Charges

-It is extremely important, if charged with statutory rape, that you consult with a criminal defense lawyer and take immediate measures to protect your rights.
-Martens Law Office has weekend and evening appointments available, offers free initial consultations, and accepts credit cards.
-If you would like to speak with Mr. Martens, please contact the firm at (208) 344-0994 and arrange a free consultation.
+It is extremely important if you are charged with statutory rape that you consult with a criminal defense lawyer and take immediate measures to protect your rights.
+We have weekend and evening appointments available, offer free initial consultations, and accept credit cards.
+If you would like to speak with Mr. Martens, please contact our firm at 208-435-1132 and arrange a free consultation.